Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/sepid.md

   - name: "Blatant Liar"
     desc: "  While all divs delight in lying, sepids are compulsive and predictable liars who always do the opposite of what they claim they'll do.
 If a sepid is ever forced or compelled to tell the truth, they take 4d8 (4d8) mental damage."
   - name: "Attack of Opportunity"
-    desc: "⬲  A sepid gains an extra reaction each round that they can use only to make an [[Attack of Opportunity]]."
+    desc: "⬲  A sepid gains an extra reaction each round that they can use only to make an [[Attack-of-Opportunity|Attack of Opportunity]]."
   - name: "Deflecting Lie"
     desc: "⬲ __Trigger__ A creature hits the sepid with a ranged [[Strike]] or a ranged spell attack roll __Effect__  The sepid lies in an attempt to divert the attack.
 They roll a [[compendium/skills.md#Deception|Deception]] check against the triggering creature's [[compendium/skills.md#Perception|Perception]] DC.
 On a success, if the triggering attack roll was a success, it becomes a failure, and if the triggering attack roll was a critical hit, it becomes a normal success."
 abilities_top: